-A new \$275 million full-service OMNI headquarters hotel opened in September 2013 next to the Music City Center.
+A \$275 million full-service OMNI headquarters hotel opened in September 2013 next to the Music City Center.
 The 800-room OMNI Hotel features 4 restaurants, 2 ballrooms, 64,000 square feet of meeting space, pool and Spa fitness center.
 A feature unique to Nashville is the hotel's physical connection to the adjacent Country Music Hall of Fame and Museum.
 OMNI, through an agreement with the Museum and the City, built an addition to the attraction almost doubling exhibit space and adding an 800 seat performance theater.
 The shared space provides access to the museum directly from the hotel and a 765 underground parking garage provides onsite parking.

-The new Convention Center and OMNI hotel are located downtown in the Metropolitan Government's Central Business District, and are within walking distance of many notable attractions, including, the Bridgestone Arena, the Ryman Auditorium, Frist Center for the Visual Arts, Schermerhorn Symphony Center, Musicians Hall of Fame and Museum and the Johnny Cash Museum.
+The Convention Center, OMNI and Westin hotels are located downtown in the Metropolitan Government's Central Business District, and are within walking distance of many notable attractions, including, the Bridgestone Arena, the Ryman Auditorium, Frist Center for the Visual Arts, Schermerhorn Symphony Center, Musicians Hall of Fame and Museum and the Johnny Cash Museum.

-Each year for 44 years the Country Music Association has coordinated a music festival known as CMA Music Festival.
+Each year for 45 years the Country Music Association has coordinated a music festival known as CMA Music Festival.
 The event includes performances by more than 100 entertainers and groups, autograph sessions and activities directed at the attendees.
-In 2001, the music festival moved to downtown Nashville and attendance has steadily increased, with 87,000 attendees in 2015.
+In 2001, the music festival moved to downtown Nashville and attendance has steadily increased, with 88,500 attendees in 2016.
 The last four years ABC has broadcast a 2 hour show of highlights with Nashville featured as much as the music.

 In 2013, ABC TV network began broadcasting a weekly music/drama "Nashville."
 The hour-long show is shot entirely in Nashville and features well known locales.
 Songs from top Nashville songwriters drive the storyline, enticing millions of viewers to watch an extended commercial for the city and then visit.
 The show is currently broadcast in 85 countries worldwide.
+The 4th season will begin broadcasting January 2017.

-The downtown entertainment district features the Hard Rock Café, Jimmy Buffett's Margaretville and the Wild Horse Saloon; a concert hall, restaurant, dance hall and TV production facility.
-The Ryman Auditorium (2,362 seats), former home of the Grand Ole Opry, is known for outstanding acoustics.
-The 123 year old Ryman has become a venue of choice by entertainers visiting Nashville and seven times has been named Pollstar Magazines venue of the year for the United States.
+The downtown entertainment district features the Hard Rock Café, Jimmy Buffett's Margaretville and the Wild Horse Saloon; a newly renovated (\$8 million) concert hall, restaurant, dance hall and TV production facility.
+The Ryman Auditorium (2,362 seats), a former home of the Grand Ole Opry, is known for outstanding acoustics.
+The 124 year old Ryman has become a venue of choice by entertainers visiting Nashville and seven times has been named Pollstar Magazines venue of the year for the United States.
 A four block section of the downtown area, called lower Broadway, features bars and clubs known as Honky Tonks.
 These venues are housed in historic brick buildings and highlight live bands performing 15 hours a day, 7 days a week and are in close proximity of the Bridgestone Arena (20,000 seats) and Nissan Stadium.

-The Bridgestone Arena is now in its 20th year of operation as a premier entertainment facility and in 2011, 2012, 2013 and 2014 ranked 6th in the United States in concert attendance.
+The Bridgestone Arena is now in its 21st year of operation as a premier entertainment facility and in 2011, 2012, 2013 and 2014 ranked 6th in the United States in concert attendance.
+In 2015 it became the 2nd ranked arena in the U. S. and 6th in the world.
 The Arena is home of the Nashville Predators, a National Hockey League team that in 2012 played two rounds into the Stanley Cup playoffs, in its nineteenth season in Nashville.